Complementary Feature Enhanced Network with Vision Transformer for Image Dehazing: Related Work

-The IPT \cite{chen2021pre} employs the standard Transformer directly to low-level tasks.
-Thus, this model needs to be pre-trained on a large-scale datasets.
-The Uformer \cite{wang2021uformer} designs a general U-shaped Transformer-based structure for image restoration.
-It also proposes a locally-enhanced window (LeWin) Transformer block to reduce the computation cost.
+New versions of vision transformers are also developed and used in low-level vision tasks.
+For example, the Uformer \cite{wang2021uformer} designs a general U-shaped Transformer-based structure for image restoration.
+It also proposes a locally-enhanced window Transformer block to reduce the computation cost.
 The SwinIR \cite{liang2021swinir} utilizes residual Swin Transformer blocks to extract deep features for image restoration.

-In our HyLoG ViT, the local ViT path is similar to the LeWin transformer proposed in Uformer.
-However, using the local version ViT alone fails to model global dependencies and preserve the local continuity around those regions.
-By contrast, our HyLoG ViT block can capture local and global dependencies simultaneously.
+In our HyLoG-ViT, the local vision transformer path is similar to the LeWin transformer proposed in Uformer.
+However, the local version used in Uformer alone fails to effectively model global dependencies and preserve the local continuity around those regions.
+By contrast, our HyLoG-ViT block can capture both local and global dependencies simultaneously.